 Where is Rockport, Mass?

 You might be wondering just where Rockport is located.
 This town of about 7,000 residents is found just 40 miles north of Boston in the North Shore region.
 Rockport is situated on the tip of the Cape Ann peninsula, an area which is also home to such famous seaside towns as Gloucester and Manchester-by-the-Sea.

 In under an hour’s drive, you can get from Boston to Rockport MA.
 Alternatively, you can take a commuter rail train from Boston to Rockport and arrive in 75 minutes.
 According to the schedule, trains depart approximately every hour from North Station.
 And of course, Boston is a major international airport, with hundreds of flights arriving daily.

 *For a nice overview of the whole New England region, check out Adam’s New England travel guide.

 When to Visit Rockport MA

 Rockport is an attractive destination at all times of the year, but it is busiest and most active during the summertime.
 Coastal New England is synonymous with summer vacations, and Rockport is no exception.

 Expect some (small) crowds if you visit in the height of summer, and some challenges with parking.
 (This is a great reason to choose Rockport accommodation that is within walking distance to Bearskin Neck and the other main attractions of downtown.)

-We visited on a Thursday and Friday, which turned out to be an ideal time to come.
+A weekend getaway in Rockport can be fantastic, but sometimes going during the week is best for avoiding crowds.
+One of our visits was on a Thursday and Friday, which turned out to be an ideal time to come.
 There was a noticeable influx of people on Friday, and it’s easy to imagine that this is a popular spot for people to pop over for the weekend.
 With its modest size and centralized location, spending a few days in Rockport allows you to see most everything it has to offer.